TomFrost/Squiss/README.md

 The raw, unprocessed SQS response object as delivered from the aws-sdk.

 ## Versions
-Squiss supports Node 4 LTE and higher.
+Squiss supports Node 4 LTS and higher.
 For 0.12 support, consider compiling with Babel or using Squiss version 0.x.

 ## License
 Squiss is Copyright (c) 2015 TechnologyAdvice, released under the ultra-permissive ISC license.
 See LICENSE.txt for details.